-Lynx delivers and supports DWDM and CWDM transponders that help operators extend reach, light dark fibre, and add dedicated high-capacity or encrypted wavelengths on long-haul, regional, metro, and data-centre routes.
+Lynx delivers and supports DWDM and CWDM transponders that help operators extend reach, light dark fibre, and add dedicated high-capacity or encrypted wavelengths on long-haul, regional, metro, and data centre routes.
 Each one-rack-unit chassis maps 10 GbE through 400 GbE services and, when configured, two 800 GbE channels plus matching Fibre Channel rates onto an OTN-framed wavelength.
 Built-in Layer 1 AES-256 encryption can be activated for security-sensitive workloads.
 Standards-based pluggable optics keep power draw and rack use low, and licence keys let you add bandwidth or enable encryption in measured steps without replacing hardware.

 A four-slice chassis that can be configured as 4 × 100 GbE muxponders or single 400 GbE transponders per slice.
 When fitted with the optional mux / demux, EDFA, and optical switch, spans can approach 4 000 km using CFEC, oFEC, or SD-FEC.